sesam-community/incremental-jsonsystem/README.md

 }
 ```

-This microservice should support incremental Sesam json protocal.
-We will add one property *_updated* whose value is copied from updated_property.
+This microservice is used to support incremental Sesam json protocal when the external system dont support it.
+We will add one property *_updated* whose value is copied from *updated_property*.

-Node send a request, such as "http://incremental-urlsystem:5000/path".
+A pipe send a request to the microservice, such as "http://incremental-urlsystem:5000/relative_path".
 The request will be forward to a new url defined in URL_PATTERN.
 The optional variables in URL_PATTERN are:
-  - __path__: the relative path in the request
+  - \_\_path\_\_: the relative path of the request
-  - __since__: the since parameter gotten from the request
+  - \_\_since\_\_: the since parameter gotten from the request
-  - __limit__: the limit parameter gotten from the request.
+  - \_\_limit\_\_: the limit parameter gotten from the request.
 If the web service don't support limit, we will sort the response and only return top entities back.

 Supported authentication method: